The pool at Andrewshayes Holiday Park

 However, it did start to rain again pretty much as soon as we got the bottom of the tent pegged out, the heavens opened again.
 A guy called Dan came to help us get the tent up.
 The three of us got soaked!
 Never mind.
 Isn’t camping fun?

 We soon dried out again, and the new tent was up!
-This was to be our home for the next four nights, and we were looking forward to exploring Andrewshayes Holiday Park, and seeing what East Dorset had to offer for families on holiday.
+This was to be our home for the next four nights, and we were looking forward to exploring Andrewshayes Holiday Park, and seeing what East Devon had to offer for families on holiday.

 Andrewshayes Holiday Park has invested recently in new washing facilities, and it shows.
 Our nearest amenity block was more than adequate for us – lots of loos, showers, a laundry room, family bathrooms, and pot washing sinks with draining boards and bowls provided.